Chapter 5 : Resolute Followers

-He released her from their simply platonic hug and gave the two of them a boyish grin.
-It felt good to be back with his friends, and he knew Lorcan and Norah felt the same way too.
+He released her from their hug and gave the two of them a boyish grin.
+It felt good to be back with his friends, and he knew Lorcan and Norah felt the same way, too.
 Lorcan was bouncing on the spot, his long and lanky arms flailing about his side.
 He was antsy to board the train and to begin conspiring with Molly about all their pranks for the year.
 Lorcan had his mother's light blonde hair, and he kept it long.
-Half the time it was unbrushed and a mess about his head; others, Lorcan did odd things to it like make a single braid down one side of his head, or pull the front of his hair back into a half-ponytail, something James always found to be too girlish.
-Lorcan was more creative with his hair than any man had ever been.
-If you didn't count Teddy with his ever-changing hair color.
+Half the time it was unbrushed and a mess about his head; other times, Lorcan did odd things to it like make a single braid down one side of his head, or pull the front of his hair back into a half-ponytail, something James always found to be too girlish for him.
+Lorcan was more creative with his hair than any man had ever been, if you didn't count Teddy with his ever-changing hair color.

 With pale skin and light hair, Lorcan had piercing blue eyes to complete the package.
 They stood out behind his pale features, sparkling with his enthusiasm for life and whatever mischief he held.
 But Lorcan was also tall and broad, a beater's build.

 Norah had brown curls down to her hips with eyes just as piercing as Lorcan's.
-They were the lightest of blues, creating a nice complexion with her darker hair and tan skin tone.
-She was tan and of average height with a loving heart-shaped face.
-Norah had always been the comforting sister to James, and she immediately resumed the role after their hug ended and she asked him about his Epilepsy.
-"James, how have you been?
+They were the lightest of blues, creating a nice complexion with her darker hair and tan skin.
+She was of average height with a loving heart-shaped face.
+Norah had always been the comforting sister to James, and she immediately resumed that role after their hug ended and she asked him about his new condition.
+“James, how have you been?
 How are you handling it?”

 “I'm handling it fine, Norah,” he answered with a grin.
-If Norah had asked him two weeks ago the same question, he believed he would have entered a mad rage and would have begun screaming about it, saying he was handling it awfully.
+If Norah had asked him the same question two weeks ago, he believed he would have entered a mad rage and would have begun screaming about it, saying he was handling it awfully.
 But the two weeks had gone very differently.
 If Albus had maybe asked him the question, he would have responded differently, but Norah always soothed him in a way no one else could.
-“It's different, and it's definitely life changing, but I'm all right.
+“It's different, and it's definitely life-changing, but I'm all right.
 I've only had the one seizure.
 The only thing I want is to not be treated any differently.”

 “Oi,” Lorcan began quickly, “and congrats on Head Boy.
 You and Norah better not give the lot of us detentions.
 And I'll just give you a heads up.
 Why don't you leave that Heads meeting a little early on the train?”

-“Oh, just drop a few dungbombs in the compartment.
-It's all in good fun, Nor.
+“Oh, just dropping a few dungbombs in the compartment.
+It's all in good fun, Nore.
 Just slip out ten minutes early and all will be well,” Lorcan advised with a snicker.
-He glanced over his shoulder to his twin brother, Lorcan, who was chatting away with his fellow Ravenclaws.
+He glanced over his shoulder to his twin brother, Lysander, who was chatting away with his fellow Ravenclaws.
 “Honestly, as much fun as it would be to dungbomb the two of you, I would prefer not to.
-We have a long train ride yet and then dinner, and I shouldn't like to spend the entire day with the pair of you reeking like shit.
+We have a long train ride ahead and then dinner, and I shouldn't like to spend the entire day with the pair of you reeking like shit.
 But Sanny would be quite fun; he got Ravenclaw Head Boy, you know?
 Molls and I have it all planned out.”

 “Not to worry, Jamie!
-We will take care of it all; and you couldn't make Professor Clearwater regret making you Head Boy.
-If you weren't Head Boy, then I would be, and that, my friend, is a poor decision,” Lorcan said with a jocund laugh and he strolled back to his parents to retrieve his school belongings as students began to pile themselves onto the train in heaps.
+We will take care of it all.
+And you couldn't make Professor Clearwater regret making you Head Boy.
+If you weren't Head Boy, then I would be, and that, my friend, is a poor decision,” Lorcan said with a jocund laugh, and he strolled back to his parents to retrieve his school belongings as students began to pile onto the train.

-James briefly said goodbye to his two friends and returned to his parents to retrieve his stuff and say his final goodbyes.
+James left his friends and returned to his parents to retrieve his stuff and say his final goodbyes.
 It appeared as if Al had already said goodbye, as he was slipping onto the train with Rose, Fred, and Louis in tow.
 Lily was trying to shove Ginny off as their mother plastered Lily's cheek with thick kisses.
-Ginny never got sappy when she said goodbye to her children, which was why James knew precisely that his mother was only kissing Lily in such a way to embarrass her.
+Ginny never got sappy when she said goodbye to her children, which was why James knew that his mother was only kissing Lily in such a way to embarrass her.

-James chuckled as Lily was finally able to push her mother away.
-She entered her father's arms with a loving smile and kind words before leaving as well.
+James chuckled as Lily was finally able to push her mother away, Ginny laughing with her victory.
+Lily slipped into her father's arms with a loving smile and kind words before leaving as well.
 James approached his parents and braced himself for the most serious of conversations he knew his parents would give for the day.
 He exhaled heavily and held his chest firm when his father clamped him on the shoulder and began to speak to him in a low voice.
 “Okay, Jamie.
-Remember to take your pill every day, and feel free to tell Teddy or Dom about anything that is troubling you.
+Remember to take your pill every day, and feel free to tell Teddy or Dominique about anything that is troubling you.
 That's why they are there.”

-With that he waved goodbye to his many aunts and uncles and made his way to train where he rejoined with Lorcan, Norah, and Molly.
-They clambered on board and situated themselves in a compartment.
-When they had the door locked so no one could disrupt them, James officially received all the questions possible about his epilepsy from Lorcan and Norah and what questions he hadn't yet answered from Molly.
-He didn't feel as if he were being dissected for experimentation from their questions; instead, he felt as if they were greatly intrigued, and that made answering their questions honestly all the more easier.
+With that, he waved goodbye to his many aunts and uncles and made his way to train where he rejoined Lorcan, Norah, and Molly.
+They clambered onboard and situated themselves in a compartment.
+When they had the door locked so no one could disrupt them, James was greeted by a sudden string of questions about his epilepsy from Lorcan, Molly, and Norah.
+He didn't feel as if he were being dissected for experimentation from their questions; instead, he felt as if they were greatly intrigued, and that made answering their questions easier.

-Soon enough the train began to move with a gentle lurch, and they were off.
-The lady with the trolley cart came by, and Lorcan indulged himself by buying three chocolate frogs and a set of Bertie Bott's Every Flavor Beans.
+Soon enough, the train began to move with a gentle lurch, and they were off.
+The trolley witch came by, and Lorcan indulged himself by buying three chocolate frogs and a box of Bertie Bott's Every Flavor Beans.
 When he fumbled around with his escaping frogs and finally managed to yank off their heads, he glimpsed at the cards.
 He blurted happily at two of them.
 “Oi!
 Jamie!
 It's your dad!”